 EIS / SEIS investments are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
 They also tend to be illiquid and hard to sell and value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

 Tax rules can change and benefits depend on circumstances.

-- Key man risk – Whilst this may be a strength, the offer is heavily reliant on Dominic Keen.
-There is no investment committee so Sapphire Capital Partners must be able to scrutinise Dominic Keen’s work.
+The offer is reliant on Dominic Keen so there is considerable key-person risk.
+Sapphire Capital Partners must be able to scrutinise Dominic Keen’s work.